 If you want a little more beef, you can upgrade to the AMD FX-6350, which has a TDP of 125W and a base clock of 3,9 GHz, with turbo-boost up to 4,2 GHz.
 This also costs a little more, but is a good pick if you don’t want to compromise your CPU too much.

 Both the FX-3600 and FX-6350 uses the AM3+ socket and is built based on 32-nm technology and the Vishera architecture.
+These processors can easily be considered the best AMD processor for gaming at this price level.

 If you want to go the Intel route instead – which I don’t blame you for – an honorable mention is the Intel i3-6100, which only uses 51W and is built based on 14nm technology and fits to the LGA 1151 socket.
 It has only two cores and four threads, and it has a base-clock of 3,7 GHz, which can not be turbo-boosted.
 It is based on the Intel Skylake architecture.